rotationalio/rotational.io/content/en/blog/2022-12-01-go-serialization-formats.md

 Package used: [Protobuf](https://github.com/protocolbuffers/protobuf)

-One thing we noticed is that for really small data, it's probably not worth it to compress it with gzip.
+One thing we noticed is that for really small data, it's probably not worth it to compress with gzip.
 Another thing to note is that for the medium and large JSON, using gzip to compress the data helped significantly reduce the size.
 The binary serialization formats all performed better than JSON.

 Although MessagePack is quick, it became apparent that as the amount of data increased its size was on par with or worse than gzipped JSON and BSON.
 We did use [TinyLib MessagePack Code Generator](https://github.com/tinylib/msgp) to test a generated version of MessagePack, but saw no significant difference in the results.
 However, it was nice to have the test files automatically created.